nuagex/nuagex-labs/0801-VNS-IPANEMA_WAN_OPT_MIXED_MODE/README.md

    ```
 3. You should have the CATS container pulled out and the nuagex-labs repository cloned to the home directory of the jumpbox VM.

 > **WARNING**: since Ipanema VNF requires a second disk to be added to the VNF image, a standard user will not be able to add it via the standard lab template or NuageX GUI.
-Please consult with NuageX team on how to convert the regular NSG images to the VNF-capable ones when the lab is deployed (e-mail nuagex+infovista@nuagenetworks.net with your lab ID and reques).
+Please consult with NuageX team on how to convert the regular NSG images to the VNF-capable ones when the lab is deployed (e-mail nuagex+infovista@nuagenetworks.net with your lab ID and request).

 ## Variables file
 The configuration variables are stored in a single [vars.robot](./cats/vars.robot) file and you need to fill in the values there on the lines marked with `TO_BE_FILLED_BY_A_USER` string.
 These variables must be filled out before running the configuration scripts.